Technical Overview of InAcademia

 The supported attribute types are:

-Employee = Is the user an employee at the institution?
+Employee Is the user an employee at its institution?

-Member = Is the end-user affiliated to the institution (i.e. either a student, faculty member, staff or employee)?
+Member Does the end-user hold any of the above roles at its institution (i.e. either a student, faculty member, staff or employee)?
 Please note that in this case, InAcademia will not distinguish whether the user is a student, staff, faculty member or employee.

 After receiving the attributes, InAcademia interprets the attributes and based on that creates the required response.
-InAcademia can only respond with boolean values and simple claims.
-At no point is personally identifiable attribute information, as was received by the SAML backend of InAcademia, passed to the merchant.
+InAcademia is stateless and can only respond with boolean values and simple claims.

 Both identifiers for the requesting merchant as well as the identifier for the authenticating IdP are logged in a transaction database for a period of 28 days before being purged; this information is distilled in order to provide a statistics log from which invoicing reports can be generated.